 The first corporation as we think of them today was formed in 1372 – a French mill company that lasted until 1946 when it was nationalized (though continued).

 Yet, corporates have their history in the corporation of cities, towns, and abbeys.
-Corporations were initially formed in Britain by the Royal Charter or Companies Acts with a specific purpose such as colonizing America.
-The most well-known of these corporations was the Dutch East India Company established in 1602.
+Corporations were initially formed in Britain by the Royal Charter or Companies Acts with a specific purpose, such as colonizing America.
+The most well-known of these corporations was the Dutch East India Company, which was established in 1602.
 It was a British government-created monopoly on the spice trade (and opium).

-Then in the 1800s, Britain and the United States created laws allowing companies to register by citizens.
+Then, in the 1800s, Britain and the United States created laws allowing companies to be registered by citizens.
 Government charters and acts were no longer needed for each company, and private groups could begin creating companies for their own aims.

 Corporations have a bit of a muddy history; people have collaborated for a long time.

-There is a myth, at least in the U.S., that corporations must legally maximize profits.
-However the supreme court has made it clear that this is not that case: “modern corporate law does not require for-profit corporations to pursue profit at the expense of everything else, and many do not do so.”
-(Supreme Court opinion)
+In the U.S. there is the idea that a corporation must legally maximize profits.
+There is a Supreme Court opinion that made the case that: “modern corporate law does not require for-profit corporations to pursue profit at the expense of everything else, and many do not do so.”
+(Supreme Court opinion) — however this is an opinion and not a description of what the law actually is.

-The point is that the default purpose of corporations was not always profit and should not always be profit, even when the pressure in our culture pushes us in this direction.
+The point is that the default purpose of corporations does not have to be profit above all other purposes, even when the pressure in our culture pushes us in this direction – but we may need more policy and legal tools to allow for this.

 Future Default of Corporation Concept